 In 2011 I had agreed to take in many of a good friend’s plants for a while at the mansion.
 During this time, a few plants started coming up in their HUGE pot of Philodendron bipinnatifidum.
 At first, I thought that maybe the plant was producing offsets and possibly the leaves would change.
 They looked like Alocasia leaves… Soon I realized that was NOT going to happen.
 Thomas and Tarlei had no idea and said they never had any Alocasia.
 SO, where these plantlets came from remains a complete mystery.
 Although I did have Alocasia, there were none close to their pot for seeds to fall into it.
 Plus, none of my Alocasia resembled the plants that grew in this pot.
 The only plant close enough to drop seeds would have been my Alocasia ‘Portora’.
-Ummm… Whose parents are Alocasia portei and Alocasia odora.
+Ummm… The parents of Alocasia ‘Portora’ are Alocasia portei and Alocasia odora.
 It was nearly impossible that seeds from Alocasia ‘Portora’ could have dropped in the pot because they weren’t even close.

 Of course, I removed the small plants and put them in their own pots even though all the photos are of the largest one.

 I had several hundred plants in pots, flower beds and a nice sized garden in 2012.
 Watching unfamiliar plants grow with a mysterious beginning was pretty exciting.
 What else would bring excitement to a gardener?

 On November 18, 2012, when this photo was taken, it measured 20″ tall already.

 Before I knew the species name, I thought somehow the leaves were one of the key features in finding out this plant’s true identity.
 The shape and the lateral veins are pretty distinctive.